No Tags Found!

 From India, Bangalore

-1. Social Media Platforms like Facebook, Twitter, Linkedin, Instagram are not meant for raising personal queries to know about working culture of an organization as you have done in your case.
+1. Social media platforms like Facebook, Twitter, LinkedIn, and Instagram are not meant for raising personal queries about the working culture of an organization, as you have done in your case.

-2. HR heads or rather any employee is not allowed to disclose the company’s proprietary HR policies to any outsider and that too in writing.
-At the most it can be informed during the personal conversation with the particular HR head, if requested after seeking time slot for same.
+2. HR heads or any employee are not allowed to disclose the company’s proprietary HR policies to any outsider, especially in writing.
+At most, this information can be shared during a personal conversation with the HR head, if requested and scheduled in advance.

 From India, Jodhpur

-You are sending a message to someone asking how good or bad the managers are in their organisation.
+You are sending a message to someone asking how good or bad the managers are in their organization.
 But which manager in a company will answer such a question and say their managers are bad and do not help new employees?
-Will they risk getting into the bad books of their own organisation or their co-workers?
+Will they risk getting into the bad books of their organization or their co-workers?

 I do not know what you have actually written.
-But in any case, people in Linked-in in india are generally non-responsive except to blow their own trumpet. so I doubt it is to you in particular.
+But in any case, people on LinkedIn in India are generally non-responsive except to blow their own trumpet, so I doubt it is to you in particular.

-If you want to know more about the company's culture, probably places like indeed and glass door are better places.
+If you want to know more about the company's culture, probably places like Indeed and Glassdoor are better options.
 You will find current and former employees commenting on their experience in the company.

 From India, Mumbai